 Ukraine official says Russia fired missiles, artillery on cities near nuclear power plant

-Russian forces fired missiles and artillery on areas held by Ukraine across the river from Europe's largest nuclear power plant, authorities said Saturday as concern persisted about safety at the Russian-controlled plant after it was temporarily knocked offline.
-Grad missiles and artillery shells hit the cities of Nikopol and Marhanets, each about 6 miles and across the Dnipro River from the Zaporizhzhia nuclear power plant, said Valentyn Reznichenko, governor of Ukraine's Dnipropetrovsk region.
+Concern about the potential for a radiation leak at Europe's largest nuclear power plant persisted as authorities in Ukraine said Saturday that Russian forces fired on areas just across the river and Russia claimed Ukrainian shelling hit a building where nuclear fuel is stored.
+Authorities were distributing iodine tablets to residents who live near the Zaporizhzhia Nuclear Power Plant in case of radiation exposure, which can cause health problems depending on the amount a person absorbs.

+Much of the concern centers on the cooling systems for the plant's nuclear reactors.
+The systems require power to run, and the plant was temporarily knocked offline Thursday because of what officials said was fire damage to a transmission line.
+A cooling system failure could cause a nuclear meltdown.

-Russian forces occupied the nuclear plant complex early in the war in Ukraine, and Ukrainian workers have kept it running.
-Each side has repeatedly accused the other of shelling the complex, raising fears that the fighting could trigger a catastrophe.
+Russian forces occupied the nuclear plant complex early in the 6-month-old war in Ukraine, and Ukrainian workers have kept it running.
+The Ukrainian and Russian governments have repeatedly accused the other of shelling the complex and nearby areas, raising fears of a possible catastrophe.

-State energy operator Energoatom said Saturday there was a risk of a radioactive leak at the plant, the AFP news agency reported.

-"As a result of periodic shelling, the infrastructure of the station has been damaged, there are risks of hydrogen leakage and sputtering of radioactive substances, and the fire hazard is high," the agency said on Telegram, according to AFP.
+Periodic shelling has damaged the power station's infrastructure, Ukraine's nuclear power operator, Energoatom, said Saturday.
+"There are risks of hydrogen leakage and sputtering of radioactive substances, and the fire hazard is high," it said.

-Authorities began distributing iodine tablets Friday to residents who live near the plant in case of a radiation leak.
-The move came a day after the plant was temporarily knocked offline because of what officials said was fire damage to a transmission line.

-Recent satellite images from Planet Labs showed fires burning around the complex over the last several days.
+The plant sits on the southeast bank of the Dnipro River, right on the edge of Russian-occupied territory in southeast Ukraine, putting the sprawling complex squarely on the front line of some of the most intense battles raging between Ukrainian and Russian forces.

+In the latest conflicting attack reports, the governor of Ukraine's Dnipropetrovsk region, Valentyn Reznichenko, said Saturday that Grad missiles and artillery shells hit the cities of Nikopol and Marhanets, each located about 6 miles and across the river from the plant.

+But Russian Defense Ministry spokesman Igor Konashenkov said Ukrainian forces had fired on the plant from Marhanets.
+Over the past day, 17 Ukrainian shells hit the plant, with four striking the roof of a building that stores nuclear fuel, he said.

+It was not immediately possible to verify either account given restrictions on journalists' movements and the ongoing fighting.

-The U.N.'s atomic energy agency has been trying to send a team in to inspect and help secure the plant.
+The U.N.'s atomic energy agency has tried to work out an agreement to send a team in to inspect and help secure the plant.
 Officials said preparations for the visit were underway, but it remained unclear when it might take place.

+Ukrainian President Volodymyr Zelenskyy said it was essential for International Atomic Energy Agency representatives to get to the plant as soon as possible and to help keep it "under permanent Ukrainian control."

+"The situation remains precarious and dangerous," Zelenskyy said in latest nightly address.
+"Any repetition of (Thursday's) events, i.e., any disconnection of the station from the grid or any actions by Russia that could trigger the shutdown of the reactors, will once again put the station one step away from disaster."

 Ukraine has claimed Russia is using the power plant as a shield by storing weapons there and launching attacks from around it.
 Moscow, for its part, accuses Ukraine of recklessly firing on the nuclear complex.